getsentry/symbolicator/crates/symbolicli/README.md

 # Local Symbols
 The `--symbols` option allows you to supply local debug information.
 - For native events, pass a local directory containing debug files to use in addition to the configured sources.
 The directory must be sorted according to the `unified` layout.
 The easiest way to accomplish that is using `symsorter`.
 - For JS events, pass a directory containing artifact bundles (individual files are not supported right now).
-Note that this only works in offline mode; in online mode, only files from Sentry will be used.
+Note that this only works in offline mode; in online mode, only files from Sentry are used.